 Everything You Need To Know About Vaginal Thrush

-ELet's get it out of the way: most people feel awkward when they're experiencing vaginal health issues.
+Let's get it out of the way: most people feel awkward when they're experiencing vaginal health issues.
 Whether it's having to take time off work to secure a doctor's appointment to revealing to the whole chemist queue that you have weird, itchy discharge, it can be a worrying and even embarrassing situation.
-Based on our Co-Founder Dr Sarah Welsh's experiences working in NHS gynaecology clinics, our new digital pharmacy offers safe, effective treatments for common vaginal health conditions including thrush, plus hormonal contraception and a groundbreaking weight management programme, too.
+Inspired on insights from our Co-Founder and women's health expert Dr Sarah Welsh's experiences working in NHS gynaecology clinics, we've teamed up with our trusted registered third party pharmacy partner to bring you safe, effective treatments for common vaginal health conditions including thrush, plus hormonal contraception and a groundbreaking weight management programme, too.

 Think ultra-convenient, medically approved solutions that you don’t need to queue for, or rearrange your whole diary.
 All it takes is a few clicks and a straightforward digital health consultation, which is reviewed by a prescribing pharmacist.
 If they deem the intimate care treatments for thrush, cystitis or BV safe and suitable for you, we'll speedily dispatch a non-branded, discreet parcel straight to your door.